aidriventesting/agent/docs/onboarding/03-traditional-automation-with-code.md

-# Traditional automation problems
+# Traditional automation with code

-Even with great tools like Selenium and Appium, E2E automation is expensive to maintain.
-This doc explains why.
+Even with great tools like Selenium and Appium, writing E2E automation is complex and expensive.
+This doc shows what traditional automation looks like.

 ## How traditional automation works: Locators